oldfriendme/xlash/readme.md

 Requirements:

 - `xlash_config.json` must be located in the same directory as `xlash` and the target core binary.
-- Must use relative paths `./xlash` to start, and Cannot use absolute paths `/home/yourpath/xlash`
-- Target core binary (e.g., `xray.exe`) must be available in the same directory.
+- Target core binary (e.g., `xlashxray.exe`,`xlashnaive.exe`) must be available in the same directory.
 - Run **xlash** from the core’s directory — not from outside.
 - The directory must allow read/write access.